merspieler/skill-flight-gear-copilot/README.md

 ## Description
 This skill acts as an copilot for flight gear that assists you by following your voice commands.

-This skill is still under development and not useable yet.
+This skill is still under development.

+## Requirements
+FlightGear version 2018.1 or above.
+FlightGear is started with the `--allow-nasal-from-sockets` command line option.
+FlightGear needs to be started with telnet (port 8081 is used as default in the settings) `--telnet=8081`.

 ## Examples
 * "flaps 3"